creativeinflux/respringboard/README.md

 * __revealWrapperClass__ default '_summary_' - When the reveal is exposed the reveal contents will be wrapped within a div with this class name and an inner div below.
 * __revealInnerClass__ default '_content_' - When the reveal is exposed the reveal will contain an inner div with this class name, within this div the reveal contents will be shown.
 * __selectedClass__ default '_selected_' - This class will be applied to the item that has been clicked on.
-* __arrowClass__ default '_arrow_' - A div will be added to the reveal which will align prefectly central to the selected item, this could be used to place an arrow pointing at the item which can be styled in css or for something else.
+* __arrowClass__ default '_arrow_' - A div will be added to the reveal which will align perfectly central to the selected item, this could be used to place an arrow pointing at the item which can be styled in css or for something else.
 This option defines the class name.
 * __closeClass__ default '_close_' - This is the class name of the element that will close the reveal, the RespringBoard will listen for clicks with this class and close the reveal.
 * __animate__ default _true_ - RespringBoard comes with animation that can be switched off by passing false through to this option.
 * __animateSpeed__ default _500_ - This is the animation speed, you can pass 'slow' or 'fast' or the speed in milliseconds.
 * __addCloseButton__ default _true_ - RespringBoard can automatically add a close button into the reveal for you or you could add them somewhere else and switch this option to false.
 RespringBoard will check if you have a close button already and will not add another one.

-To default your options just pass them through as the second parameter when initalising the plugin as below:
+To default your options just pass them through as the second parameter when initialising the plugin as below:

 	<script type="text/javascript">